urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

 </details>

 ### Converting OSM features to rasters
-Now we will convert all the filtered OSM features into raster layers.
+Next, we will convert all the filtered OSM features into raster layers.
 We will do this for each layer separately.
 Using the function `rlayers`, we convert linear features into polygons using a buffer function and the specific buffer size (see Gelmi-Candusso et al., 2024 Table S3).
 To rasterize we generate a raster template using the extent of the study area downloaded in the `osmextract::oe_get` function.
-We will define the extent of study area again using numeric value.
+We will define the extent of study area again using coordinate values.
 We will not use an sfc object like 'study_area_bbox' as this will cause an error.
 As a reminder:

 | variable  | coordinate |
 |---------|------|